mp3chapters/mp3chapters.github.io/README.md

 Built using [node-id3](https://github.com/Zazama/node-id3), [browserify](https://browserify.org/), [wavesurfer.js](https://wavesurfer-js.org/), and [Vidstack Player](https://vidstack.io/docs).

+Feedback, bug reports, and pull requests are very welcome.

 Features:
 * Add chapters using the player, which displays a waveform and the current chapters.
 * Add chapters manually using a straightforward text interface.